LookNLearn/Flask/README.md

 Python 3.8+
 Dependencies listed in requirements.txt (to be created)
 ### Python Libraries Used
-Flask: Web framework for serving the API.//
+Flask: Web framework for serving the API.
-facenet-pytorch: For face detection using MTCNN.//
+facenet-pytorch: For face detection using MTCNN.
-torch: PyTorch for model inference.//
+torch: PyTorch for model inference.
-torchvision: For pre-defined models and transformations.//
+torchvision: For pre-defined models and transformations.
-Pillow: For image processing.//
+Pillow: For image processing.
-requests: For downloading the model from S3.//
+requests: For downloading the model from S3.
 flask-cors: For enabling CORS.

 ## Setup Instructions